 Who should attend?
-Sending a trainee to an IVES Train the Trainer Certification Program will enable you to bring you operator training conveniently in-house.
+Sending a trainee to a Train the Trainer Certification Program will enable you to bring your operator training conveniently in-house.
 There is much to consider in the preparation, delivery and maintenance of a good training program.
 From the perspective of the trainees it all starts with the trainer, as it is the trainer that is the source of information and the face of the program.

 The selection of the person who is to become your equipment operator trainer is critical to the process.
-To help you decide who should attend an IVES Train the Trainer Certification Program, consider the following list:
+To help you decide who should attend a Train the Trainer Certification Program, consider the following positive traits of potential trainers.

 Positive Traits of Potential Trainers

-- Knowledge and Experience – Knowledge is power, and experience is the resource that harnesses the power to make it useful.
-A high degree of familiarity with the equipment and the job application, if not actual working experience are all beneficial for a potential trainer.
+Knowledge and Experience – Knowledge is power, and experience is the resource that harnesses the power to make it useful.
+Trainers must have the operational experience needed on the appropriate equipment to demonstrate the same tasks their trainees are expected to perform.

-- Communication Skills – The greatest asset of all.
-Strong reading, writing and English language skills, and the ability to utilize such skills to articulate ideas and concepts are critical to the success of trainer candidates in the train the trainer program.
+Communication Skills – The greatest asset of all.
+Strong reading, writing and English language skills, and the ability to utilize such skills to articulate ideas and concepts are critical to the success of trainer candidates in our Train the Trainer Programs.

-Although it is impractical to expect a high degree of compliance from a trainer candidate in all the traits detailed above, in our experience we have found that those who possess most of them to a moderate degree tend to achieve higher performance levels during our train the trainer programs.
+Although it is impractical to expect a high degree of compliance from a trainer candidate in all the traits detailed above, in our experience we have found that those who possess most of them to a moderate degree tend to achieve higher performance levels during our Trainer Certification Programs.

 Want to learn more about IVES?
 Sign up for our Newsletter here!